selwynreu/SQL-Project1/starting_with_questions.md

 '''

 SQL
+CREATE TEMP TABLE tbl AS
+SELECT fullvisitorid, country, city, totaltransactionrevenue, date, productsku, productquantity, productprice, v2productname, v2productcategory, ROW_NUMBER () OVER(PARTITION BY fullvisitorid, country, city ORDER BY fullvisitorid) AS rownum
+FROM all_sessions

+DELETE FROM tbl
+WHERE rownum > 1

 WITH transactions AS

-(SELECT
+(
+SELECT
 	fullvisitorid,
 	country,
- 	CASE WHEN
- 	city = 'not available in demo dataset' 	THEN NULL
+	CASE WHEN city = 'not available in demo dataset' THEN NULL ELSE city END AS city,
-	ELSE city
- 	END AS city,
 	totaltransactionrevenue
-FROM all_sessions
+FROM tbl
 WHERE totaltransactionrevenue IS NOT NULL)
--- 81 rows
+-- 77 rows
+SELECT
+	country,
+	city,
-SELECT country, city, SUM(totaltransactionrevenue) AS totaltransactionrevenue_region
+	SUM(totaltransactionrevenue) AS totaltransactionrevenue_region
 FROM transactions
 WHERE city IS NOT NULL
 GROUP BY country, city
 ORDER BY totaltransactionrevenue_region DESC

 '''